cap-js/docs/node.js/authentication.md

 }
 ```

-Essentially, custom authentication middlewares must do two things.
+Essentially, custom authentication middlewares must do two things:

 First, they _must_ [fulfill the `req.user` contract](#cds-user) by assigning an instance of `cds.User` or a look-alike to the incoming request at `req.user`.
-Use [cds.User.anonymous](#anonymous-user) as the fallback option.
+Use [new cds.User.default](#default-user) as the fallback option.

 Second, if running in a multitenant environment, `req.tenant` must be set to a string identifying the tenant that is addressed by the incoming request.

 ```js